The Tax Cuts and Jobs Act: Breaking Down the Winners and Losers

 So does a middle-income taxpayer win or lose under these changes?
 It depends.
 Does he have children?
 How many?
 Was he claiming a lot of itemized deductions that would now be eliminated?

 Opponents of the Tax Cuts and Jobs Act argue that it unfairly favors the wealthy.
 And in some cases, that might appear to be true.

-Many of these taxpayers will fall into a 37 percent tax bracket in 2018 as opposed to the top tax bracket of 39.6 in 2017.
+Many of these taxpayers will fall into a 37% tax bracket in 2018 as opposed to the top tax bracket of 39.6% that existed in 2017.
 That 2017 bracket kicked in at incomes of $418,400 or more for single filers.
-The 37 percent bracket provided for by the TCJA begins with incomes of $500,000 for single filers, or $600,000 for taxpayers who are married and filing joint returns.
+The 37% bracket provided for by the TCJA begins with incomes of $510,300 for single filers in 2019, or $612,350 for taxpayers who are married and filing joint returns.
 So, yes, some wealthy taxpayers will get a break there.

 What Happens Next?

 These changes aren't necessarily permanent.
 The TCJA applies to tax years 2018 through 2025, then it sunsets or expires if Congress doesn't act to breathe new life into it for another stretch of years.
 Congress might also elect to retain just some portions of the TCJA, allowing others to expire.

 Whether it helps your tax situation or hurts it, the TCJA might not be forever.